 - Choose the correct track for your session.

 - Please do not use this form to submit pre-con sessions.
-For pre-con submission, email admin[at]dataplatformgeeks[dot]com and we will revert back to you with more details.
+For pre-con submission, Click Here.

-- While submitting your bio, you can provide YouTube links of your videos.
+- While submitting your bio, you can provide YouTube links of your past session videos.
 This helps the Session Selection Committee to review your presentation skills.